mcansh/remark-definition-links/__tests__/fixtures/conventions-after.md

 A route in Remix can be used for many things.
 Usually they’re used for the user interface of your app, like a React component with server-side lifecycle hooks.
 But they can also serve as generic routes for any kind of resource (like dynamic CSS or social images).

-It's important to read [Route Module Constraints](../guides/constraints).
+It's important to read [Route Module Constraints][route-module-constraints].

 ### `default` export